jthatch/ProxyScanner2/README.md

 - A DSL/limted API is in the works to make implementing new extractors easy and effective

-- Sandboxed operational context versioning per-extractor and a simple API for creating user-defined phases: for module <-> extractor or extractor <-> extractor interoperability.
+- Versioning per-extractor and a simple API for creating user-defined phases: for module <-> extractor or extractor <-> extractor interoperability.

 - Dockerfile and docker-compose.yml